AndiRen/groupSort/README.md

 # 1. Overview
 A sorting algorithm that uses hash tables and range to approach a O(n) time complexity.

+Note --
+I recently became aware of two sorting algorithms called bucketSort and countingSort.
+I haven’t looked at them in great detail, but I think some of my ideas here share a fair bit in common with some of their ideas.

 # 2. Basic groupSort

 ## 2.1 Technical Description